Parts King Parts King

 5. Remove the brake caliper and hang it securely out of the way with wire.
 Never let the caliper hang by the brake hose.

 6. Remove the dust cap.
-If a screw driver won't work, try using a chisel and hammer.
+If a screwdriver won't work, try using a chisel and hammer.

 7. Remove the cotter pin from the middle of the spindle nut.
 Throw the cotter pin away; always use a new cotter pin during installation.